Heroman

 Heroman (stylized as HEROMAN) is a Japanese manga and anime series created by Marvel's Stan Lee and Bones.
 The manga was published in Square Enix's magazine Monthly Shōnen Gangan from August 2009 to October 2011, with its chapters collected in five tankōbon volumes.
 The 26-episode anime television series was broadcast on TV Tokyo from April to September 2010.
-Stan Lee came up with the series' basic plot, referring to the series and character as "a new hero for the 21st century".
+Lee came up with the series' basic plot, referring to the series and character as "a new hero for the 21st century".

 Synopsis

-Orphaned American boy Joey lives with his grandmother, working at a restaurant in the West Coast city of Center City (センターシティ, Sentā Shiti), while going to school.
+Orphaned American little boy Joey lives with his grandmother, working at a restaurant in the West Coast city of Center City (センターシティ, Sentā Shiti), while going to school.
 Upon hearing of a new toy robot called the Heybo, Joey believes that getting one will make his life better, turning him into a hero to protect his friends and family.
 However, he cannot afford to buy it on his meager salary.
 His luck changes when he picks up a broken down Heybo abandoned by a school bully.
 He tries to fix it, naming it Heroman, but does not have any luck in getting it to work.
 However, when it gets struck by a bolt of strange lightning, it transforms into a giant robot, just in time to save his friend Lina from impending danger.
 Now, Joey and Heroman are Earth's only defense against the evil insectoid Skrugg (スクラッグ, Sukuraggu) aliens, unknowingly summoned to Earth by Joey's science teacher.

 There are some differences in story between the anime and manga series.